microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-events.md

 #### Example 3: Create a recurring event

 ##### Request
-The third example shows how to create a recurring event.
+The third example shows how to create a recurring event that occurs once a week.
 The event occurs from 12:00pm to 2:00pm, every Monday starting September 4, 2017, through the end of the year.

 # [HTTP](#tab/http)
 <!-- {